Eligibility Information

 Eligibility FAQ

-2. Can an individual be determined eligible after the age of 22?
+1. Can an individual be determined eligible after the age of 22?

-3. How do I start the eligibility determination process?
+2. How do I start the eligibility determination process?

 The eligibility determination process can be started by contacting Beth Starkey, the Introduction and Eligibility Service & Support Administrator, by phone at (330) 308-7172 or email at bstarkey@tuscbdd.org and expressing a desire to have a determination completed.

-4. What documentation needs to be provided in order to support an eligibility determination?
+3. What documentation needs to be provided in order to support an eligibility determination?

-5. Does the County Board of DD pay for psychological evaluations to be completed as part of the determination process?
+4. Does the County Board of DD pay for psychological evaluations to be completed as part of the determination process?

-No. It is the responsibility of the individual and their supports to provide the needed documentation of a qualifying diagnosis.
+No. It is the responsibility of the individual and their support's to provide the needed documentation of a qualifying diagnosis.

-6. The Social Security Administration had a psychological evaluation completed to establish benefits.
+5. The Social Security Administration had a psychological evaluation completed to establish benefits.
 Can that psychological report be used?

 If the psychological report in question has been completed in the past two years it may be used.
 However, most psychological reports completed by the Social Security Administration are their property as they have paid for the evaluation to be completed.
-It is the individual or their supports responsibility to contact Social Security and request a copy.
+It is the individual or their support's responsibility to contact Social Security and request a copy.

-No. Regardless of any qualifying diagnosis the eligibility process must still completed.
+No. Regardless of any qualifying diagnosis, the eligibility process must still completed.
 If an individual does not have the three substantial functional limitations required they will not be eligible regardless of a given diagnosis.